 This blog uses alliteration to create a memorable name.

-This blog name works so well because it’s short and to the point.
-It makes it very clear exactly what the blog is about.
+This blog name works well because it’s short and to the point.
+In addition, it makes it very clear precisely what the blog is about.

 5. Buy Your Domain Name and Hosting

 Once you’ve chosen a name for your domain, you can proceed to purchase the name and your website hosting service.

 A domain name is the name of your new blog.

 So, if your blog’s name is “My Awesome Finance Blog,” then your domain name will be “MyAwesomeFinanceBlog.com. “

 Hosting is a service provided by companies to ensure that your blog is always available online.

 It’s like renting business space, but on the internet.